srsergiorodriguez/exploraciones-digitales/content/5_1_tradicion.md

 "no es suficiente con fortalecer la identidad de los excluidos o discriminados, es necesario trabajar en mejorar las relaciones entre culturas" (p.
 200)
 Formar ciudadados capaces de desenvolverse en ambientes hostiles

+"On the contrary, what we are trying to achieve is a space for symmetry, rebalance, horizontality, and productive dialogue, because the big issue we have to deal with is: How do we all live together in a global space?
+How do we build a common space in which we all feel represented, where all of us find ourselves on an equal footing?" [@rodriguez-ortegaDigitalSocialSciences2022, p.
+105]

+"How can digital humanities (as the space for problematizing the techne that defines our historical time) be transformed into a project to construct a new humanism that corresponds to the human condition in our world?" [@rodriguez-ortegaDigitalSocialSciences2022, p.
+111]
+FROM TECHNOLOGY AS A PROBLEM TO THE HUMAN SUBJECT A S A PROJECT

+"This entails, first, favoring notions such as creative experimentation, the cog- nitive fertility of error, cross-culturality, transdisciplinarity, the hybridization of learning spaces, collaboration at the edges of disciplines, diversity as the artic- ulator of a worldview, and critical thinking.
+All these will help to expand the narrow-mindedness produced by a monoculture of thought in a state of intellectual, technological, and cultural dependence on foreign markets." [@rodriguez-ortegaDigitalSocialSciences2022, p.
+112]

 ## Unas humanidades digitales en Latino/América

+Si evitamos la trampa de pensar las humanidades digitales como una mera apropiación instrumental de las tecnológicas digiales para el estudio tradicional Una oportunidad para pensar en las humanidades desde un fenómeno cultural inescapable, lo digital.
+Relaciones infraestructurales, de comunidad y de construcción de conocimiento.

 Una tensión global local acerca de dónde provienen las tecnologías, métodos, teorías, estándares, lineamientos y presupuestos de las humanidades digitales